wasp-lang/wasp/web/docs/tutorials/todo-app/08-the-end.md

 If you are interested in what is Wasp actually generating in the background, you can check the `.wasp/out/` directory in your project.

+## Tailwind CSS Support

+We introduced Tailwind CSS support in our Beta version 0.7.0! 🎨

+If you want to style your app with sweet tailwind css classes, all you have to do is add a couple config files to your app.
+Check out [this guide](https://www.wasp-lang.dev/blog/2022/11/16/tailwind-feature-announcement)
+) to learn more!

 ## Where next?

 Well, you could check [the "Language" section](language/overview.md) of the docs for more details on specific parts of Wasp.